How to Get an IEP: Step One – Document School Problems

-Many children, with and without diagnosed ADHD or LD, struggle in school at some point.
+Many children, with and without diagnosed attention deficit hyperactivity disorder (ADHD) or LD, struggle in school at some point.
 This may be a temporary setback; your child may fall behind in reading or math, but catch up when you spend extra time working with her.
-But when you see a pattern of academic struggles or a steady stream of notes sent home from teachers, you should jump into action.
+But when you see a pattern of academic struggles or a steady stream of notes sent home from teachers, you should pursue an ADHD diagnosis and school accommodations through an Individualized Education Plan (IEP) or 504 Plan.

 When your child begins to struggle with classwork and homework, or tells you that he hates school, hold on to all quizzes, tests, report cards, homework examples, letters home from teachers, a diagnosis from a professional, and observations that you made.
 You will need all of these when you apply for accommodations.
 Organize the documents according to this plan: